 In some chapters of my autobiography “Go Ahead, You’re Home” I relate how I used to celebrate Christmas.
 I believe and accept that Christ was born for the redemption of mankind.
 However, commemoration and celebration of a date and season or even abstinence is a personal choice by conviction.
 Whatever your belief, tradition or practice may be, love, peace, gratitude and kindness should be practiced the whole year through.
 Philippians 4:8

-Season’s Greetings, Happy Holidays, Merry Christmas and a Blessed and Prosperous 2018.
+Season’s Greetings, Happy Holidays, Merry Christmas and a Blessed and Prosperous New Year.

 Thank you for reading my post.
 Feel free to share, comment agree or disagree.